 The 3GPP core network shall support collection of charging information based on the access type (e.g., 3GPP, non-3GPP).

-The 3GPP core network shall support charging based on service .
+The 3GPP core network shall support collection of charging information based on the network performance metrics, when the information is available.